Using Digital Technology to Address Damp and Mould

 The Growing Problem of Damp and Mould

-For example, tenants no longer need to wait for long call times to report an issue.
-Instead, a centralised system collects data and allocates the appropriate resources immediately.
-These solutions not only speed up the process but also improve the quality of remedial work, ensuring long-term fixes rather than temporary solutions.
+For example, renters no longer have to wait for lengthy phone calls to report a problem.
+A centralised system instead gathers data and immediately assigns the appropriate resources.
+By improving the quality of the work, these changes not only speed up the correction procedure but also guarantee long-term remedies rather than quick fixes.

 Future Developments in Housing Technology